-Humidity plays a huge role in how you perceive the temperature around you and how comfortable you feel.
+Humidity dramatically affects how you perceive the temperature around you and how comfortable you feel.

-Sometimes the heat is unbearable because of excess moisture in the air not allowing your sweat to evaporate.
+Sometimes the heat is unbearable because excess moisture in the air does not allow your sweat to evaporate.
 Fortunately, your air conditioning unit can be set to act as a dehumidifier, making the indoor air bearable.

-We will learn how to set the AC unit to dehumidify the air and what are more complex options if your indoor air is constantly close to saturation.
+We will learn how to set the AC unit to dehumidify the air and the more complex options if your indoor air is constantly close to saturation.

 Choose the Right Sized Unit for Your Space

-First of all, it is important to choose the right sized air conditioning unit for your space.
+First of all, it is essential to choose the right-sized air conditioning unit for your space.
 A unit that is too small will not be able to process the indoor air quickly enough to get rid of the excess moisture.
-The cooling capacity is measured in British Thermal Units (BTU,) and it should be chosen based on the size of the closed space where the air conditioning will be used.
+The cooling capacity is measured in British Thermal Units (BTU) and should be chosen based on the size of the closed space where the air conditioning will be used.

 By taking the volume of the room into account, you can calculate the minimum BTU capacity of your AC unit (around 25 BTU per square foot.)
 If your unit is too small for your space, it will run continuously without being able to cool the air efficiently.
 If you go with a bigger unit, you can also make a mistake, as a big unit will cool the air too quickly, not having enough time to remove moisture from the air.